Fradeet/OSM-tiles-splice-tool/README.md

 ![](pic/osmtileDev.png)
 > Tips: You also can host the map tiles server, watch [Switch2OSM](https://switch2osm.org/serving-tiles/).

 Repeat the above operation, find the end point.
-The area to be generated is a rectangle as below.
+The area to be generated is a rectangle ,like below.
 ![](pic/rectangle.png)

 Run the script, enter the info.